 Medical Auditor Salary

 Women comprise the majority of Medical Auditors in the United States.
 Individuals in this line of work make around $19.73 per hour on average.
 Most Medical Auditors report high levels of job satisfaction.
 A large number enjoy medical while the greater part get dental coverage.
 Vision coverage is also available to more than half.
-The data in this summary comes from the PayScale salary survey.

 Job Description for Medical Auditor